Need to schedule Windows Server Backup once a week

 Easier way to run Windows Server Backup schedule weekly

-However, AOMEI Backupper Server has broken these limits.
-It possesses the capacity to create Windows Server 2003/2008/2012/2016/2019/2022 etc. Backup weekly instead of daily as well as schedule multiple backups to network share with Incremental or differential backup.
-Other scheduling options like daily, monthly, event triggers, USB plug in and real-time sync are also supported.
+AOMEI Backupper Server is a great server backup software to help you create Windows Server 2003/2008/2012/2016/2019/2022 etc. Backup weekly instead of daily as well as schedule multiple backups to network share with Incremental or differential backup.
+Other scheduling options like daily, monthly, event triggers, USB plug in are also supported.

+Step 1.
+Open this program, click Backup and then choose System Backup.

 Step 2.
-Click Backup to choose System Backup.

-Step 3.
 Give this backup task a name.
 The required system partitions are selected by default.
-Click to select a destination path (here is E:\).
+Click the folder-shaped button to select a destination path (here is E:\).

 Step 6.
-Review your operations and then click Start Backup to schedule Windows Server backup once a week.
+Review your operation and then click Start Backup to schedule Windows Server backup once a week.

-Options: click it to comment this task and enable Windows Server backup encryption, set email notification, pre/post command, etc.
+Options: click it to comment this task, enable Windows Server backup encryption, set email notification, pre/post command, etc.

-You can restore system by visiting Home > the system backup task > Restore.
+You can restore system by visiting Home > the system backup task and clicking Restore.

 When you intend to take backups at a lesser frequency, you can use Task Scheduler to run Windows Server Backup once a week.
 However, some certain restrictions must be followed.
-Luckily, AOMEI Backupper Server removes these restrictions with its powerful features.
-More pleasing, this utility is featured with file/disk/partition backup.
-Don’t forget to use them, if needed.
+And the wbadmin command line is not easy for many users to learn and use.
+If there is any parameter goes wrong, the scheduled task will not work.